Myra Meets His Family

 "Myra Meets His Family" is a work of short fiction by F. Scott Fitzgerald first appearing in The Saturday Evening Post on March 20, 1920.
-The story was collected in The Price Was High: Fifty Uncollected Stories by F. Scott Fitzgerald (1979) by Harcourt, Brace & Company "Myra Meets His Family" was among the first stories accepted by The Saturday Evening Post for publication.
-Fitzgerald would sell the bulk of his short fiction to the Post during the next 20 years, until his death n 1940.
+The story was collected in The Price Was High: Fifty Uncollected Stories by F. Scott Fitzgerald (1979) by Harcourt, Brace & Company.
+"Myra Meets His Family" was among the first stories accepted by The Saturday Evening Post for publication.
+Fitzgerald would sell the bulk of his short fiction to the Post during the next 20 years, until his death in 1940.

 "Myra Meets His Family" was acquired by Fox Film studios, and adapted to film as The Husband Hunter (1920) starring Eileen Percy and Emory Johnson.

 Plot

 "Myra Meets His Family" is presented from third-person omniscient point-of-view, with Myra as the focal character.

 The story opens with a profile of a female social type, a young, upper-middle-class girl who socializes at Ivy League universities.
 Myra Harper briefly attends Smith College for a semester, enjoys romances with a number of young army officers during The Great War, two who die in training or combat.
 Self-absorbed and dedicated to casually falling in love, she reaches the age of 24 feeling jaded.
 She has gained the reputation of a flirt and an infamous fortune hunter among some suitors.
 Her former college roommate, now a wife, urges her to select an eligible man and marry.
 Myra is confident she can get any male she chooses.

 Myra sets her sights on Knowleton Whitney, an attractive boy whose family is wealthy; he quickly succumbs to her charms and falls in love.
 A diamond solitaire establishes their engagement and Myra is invited to appear at the Whitney estate to meet his family.
 Unbeknownst to Myra, Knowleton's parents—his mother in particular—are determined to see their male heir and only child marry into British royalty and perhaps procure a noble title for the family.
 Informed that they have already arranged his marriage, the young swain is too diffident to resist the family matriarch.
 Knowleton is simultaneously informed by an acquaintance that Myra is a notorious gold-digger.